megancooper/personal-website/src/_posts/omitting-types-in-typescript.md

 ---
-title: Omitting types in TypeScript
+title: Omitting properties in TypeScript
+description: How I discovered that TypeScript can omit properties in types
 date: 2022-05-20
 ---

-# Omitting types in TypeScript
+# Omitting properties in TypeScript

 *May 20, 2022*